Pluralism and Organizational Change

 E) Enabling Participants to Diversify Staff, Board and Volunteers:

 - Developing benchmarks for measuring and increasing diversity;

-- Connecting with Indigenous and ethno-racial communities to engage their interest in the organization;
+- Connecting with Indigenous and racialized communities to engage their interest in the organization;

-- Consistently and strategically engaging processes and outcomes to include Indigenous and ethno-racial communities in roles throughout the organization (including leadership positions), using such strategies as mentoring, job-shadowing, paid internships, and targeted hiring.
+- Consistently and strategically engaging processes and outcomes to include Indigenous and racialized communities in roles throughout the organization (including leadership positions), using such strategies as mentoring, job-shadowing, paid internships, and targeted hiring.

 F) Developing Toolkits for dissemination and to guide ongoing development/implementation by participants and, in future, other interested arts organizations:

 - Undertaking a literature review of existing materials, including those developed by project partners; related to the components of this project;